dgraph-io/dgraph-docs/content/howto/retrieving-debug-information.md

 ## Profiling Information with `debuginfo`

-Instead of sending a request to the server for each CPU, Memory, and goroutine profile, you can use the `debuginfo` command to collect all the profiles along with several metrics you need in one go.
+Instead of sending a request to the server for each CPU, memory, and `goroutine` profile, you can use the `debuginfo` command to collect all of these profiles, along with several metrics.

 You can run the command like this: